Bogpan/spotify-rs/README.md

 # spotify-rs
 spotify-rs is a Rust wrapper for the Spotify API.

-Currently, the following endpoints are missing:
+Currently, the player endpoint is missing.
-- player
-- users

-More will be added in the near future.
+Documentation will be added once full API coverage is achieved (not much left!).

 The library is in its infancy and breaking changes will occur.

-Documentation will be added once full API coverage is achieved (not much left!).

 Any feedback is appreciated.

 ## License